danfuzz/samizdat/doc/library-guide/Peg.md

 Makes and returns a parser rule which matches a token whose type matches that of any of the given types, consuming it upon success.
-Each argument is taken to be a token type, which is typically (but not necessarily) a transparent derived type with a string as its name.
+Each argument is taken to be a token type, which is typically (but not necessarily) a derived data type with a string as its name.
 The result of successful parsing is whatever token was matched.

 This is equivalent to the syntactic form `{: [@token1 @token2 @etc] :}`.